 If you need support self-referring for physiotherapy, please call 0300 555 0123 and our administrators will be able to give you a paper form.

 If your GP or a healthcare professional has suggested you refer yourself to us, please use our new online self-referral portal.

 If you have a new injury or problem, it is worthwhile exploring our advice and leaflets section.
 Many problems improve with suitable advice and exercise.

 However, if your condition is worsening or if you are in significant pain or feel you need urgent treatment, please contact your GP, NHS 111, or A&E as appropriate.

 You will receive email notification once your referral has been processed and an SMS text message once the status of your referral has been updated.

 A member of our physiotherapy team will assess your referral to identify the most appropriate person to see you, and you will then be added to a waiting list for an appointment.

 When you reach the top of the waiting list you will be contacted by telephone or SMS text message to make an appointment.
 Waiting times can vary depending on demand.

 What do I do if I haven’t heard from you?

-If you haven’t heard from us following a referral, or if your symptoms are getting worse, please let us know by phone call 0300 555 0123.
+If you haven’t had any correspondence from us 10 working days after your referral or if your symptoms are getting worse, please call us on 0300 555 0123.